BoksBurger/BoksBurger/README.md

 I wrote my first piece of HTML and JavaScript in 1998 using notepad.
 More than 20 years later, I do pretty much the same thing.

 At the moment, I spend most of my time creating solutions with JavaScript.
-I love JavaScript!
+I love JavaScript! :heart:

 I hope that whatever I end up sharing here will either inspire you or at least save you some time on your own projects.